bithost-gmbh/pdfviewhelpers/README.md

 ## Introduction
 This is a TYPO3 CMS extension that provides various Fluid ViewHelpers to generate PDF documents.
 Using the ViewHelpers from this extension you can make any Fluid template into a PDF document.
 The extension pdfviewhelpers is using [TCPDF](https://tcpdf.org/) for the PDF generation.
+In addition you have the possibility to use existing PDF documents as template and extend them as you want.

 ## Example